SEDGE: Structural Extrapolated Data Generation: SEDGE: Structural Extrapolated Data Generation

 \section{SEDGE: Structural Extrapolated Data Generation}

 Let us now demonstrate how the structural properties can be leveraged for data generation under novel specifications.
-We first formalize the data generating process in \cref{sec:formulation}.
-We then study the case of two specifications in \cref{sec:two_specifications}, which serves to illustrate our key ideas of extrapolated data generation, including how to generate novel samples and recover the novel data distribution.
-Lastly, we present the theoretical results, together with the involved assumptions, for the general setting with multiple specifications in \cref{sec:many_specifications}.
+We first formalize the data generating process in Sec. \ref{sec:formulation}, and then study the case of two specifications in Sec. \ref{sec:two_specifications}, which serves to illustrate our key ideas of extrapolated data generation, including how to generate novel samples and recover the novel data distribution.
+Lastly, we present theoretical results, together with the involved assumptions, for the general setting with multiple specifications in Sec. \ref{sec:many_specifications}.